9 waterside hangouts

 Water, water everywhere and there's more than a drop to drink (thank god!).
-Watch the world float by at Muddy's fave riverside spots to eat and drink.
+Watch the world float by at Muddy's fave waterside spots to eat and drink.

 I’ve been to a gazillions of pubs and restaurants in Berkshire on Muddy duty and have drawn together this scratch list, admittedly half cut late in the evening, but hopefully with a degree of knowledge and insight.
 Yeah yeah, I’ve probably left some goodies off, and if you think there has been a libellous omission, genuinely please let me know.
 I hope these suggestions help you have a wonderful weekend.
 Slap on the sunscreen and enjoy the view